velask9/HTML-CSS_Module/readme.md

 # HTML & CSS
-Reference project that illustrates HTML, CSS, Flexbox and Bootstrap.
+Illustrates how to use HTML, CSS, Flexbox and Bootstrap.
 Assignments are located [here](./assignments.md).

 # Getting Started
 - Install VSCode